Shruti788/Tic-tac-toe-game/README.md

-# 🎮 Tic Tac Toe Game
+# 🎮 Tic Tac Toe | Vanilla JavaScript

 A modern and interactive implementation of the classic **Tic Tac Toe** game built using **HTML, CSS, and JavaScript**.